-Our voting system is meant to offer a representation of what our users think of a film based on their votes.
+Our voting system is meant to offer a representation of what our users think of a film or show based on their votes.
 We do not collect or consider published reviews or critics' ratings or any other external factor: only votes cast by IMDb users are counted.

 Location information is based on the locale the user provided when he registered with the site, not when he voted.
 An example: if a Swiss national registers with IMDb and enters his location as Switzerland, then visits the United States and sees a film at a festival while in the US and then votes for it, the vote will be recorded as coming from a non-US user.

 I know for a fact that the people who voted on a certain film cannot possibly have seen it!
 They have a grudge against the filmmakers.
 Will you delete/disregard their votes?